-6.9 The assessment of five year deliverable supply is determined through comparing the assessed five year housing requirement and the estimated five year supply in order to calculate the estimated supply expressed in years.

-6.10 Over the first 6 years of the plan period, from 1 April 2015 to 31 March 2021, there were 2,365 net additional housing completions.
-This equates to about 60% of the minimum local plan requirement of 3,978 and leaves a residual minimum requirement of 1,613 dwellings over the remaining 11 years, which is equivalent to 146 per annum.
-Since the start of the plan period a surplus cumulative balance of 959 completions has accrued against the minimum average of 234 per annum.
-Annual net completions have averaged 394 and range from 213 (2015/16) to 556 (2016/17).
-In 2020/21, there were 357 net additional completions (362 gross), which represents a strong performance given very low completions in the first quarter of the period due to the Covid-19 lockdown.
+- 6.9 The assessment of five-year deliverable supply is determined through comparing the assessed five-year housing requirement and the estimated five year supply in order to calculate the estimated supply expressed in years. - 6.10 Over the first 7 years of the plan period, from 1 April 2015 to 31 March 2022, there were 2,798 net additional housing completions.
+This equates to about 70% of the minimum local plan requirement of 3,978 and leaves a residual minimum requirement of 1,180 dwellings over the remaining 10 years, which is equivalent to 118 per annum.
+Since the start of the plan period a surplus cumulative balance of 1,160 completions has accrued against the minimum average of 234 per annum.
+Annual net completions have averaged 433 and range from 213 (2015/16) to 556 (2016/17).
+In 2021/22, there were 435 net additional completions (454 gross), which represents a strong performance given industry recovery from the Covid-19 lockdowns.